djaus2/Azure_IoT_Hub_Arduino_RPI_Pico_Telemetry/Azure_IoT_Hub_RPI_Pico_DHT11/readme.md

 ---
 page_type: sample
-description: Generate real enevironmental telemetry data on a RPI Pico W as an Arduino device and send to an Azure IoT Hub.
+description: Generate real environmental telemetry data on a RPI Pico W as an Arduino device and send to an Azure IoT Hub.
 languages:
 - c
 products: